juntylpro1/secure-enterprise/catalog-manifest.md

 :   Information on how to embed the architecture or run it locally.

 compliance
-:   Section header that indicated that the architecture is compliant.
+:   Section header that indicates that the architecture is compliant.

     You can list multiple profiles in your catalog manifest JSON file, but note that only the first profile is added to your compliance information in a private catalog.
     {: important}